wsiff/project6120/README.md

 - Log4Shell

+## For larger datasets
+Use the `dataset_splitter.py` to get manageable chunks to run attacks.

 The malicious payloads were sourced from the WAF Payload Collection GitHub page that was assembled by mgm security.
 This repository serves as a valuable resource, providing payloads specifically created for testing Web Application Firewall rules.